Pedro-Bronsveld/anki-editor/README.md

 - [Anki Connect](https://ankiweb.net/shared/info/2055492159) add-on for Anki

-- [Anki Preview Reloader](https://github.com/Pedro-Bronsveld/anki-preview-reloader) add-on for Anki - Automatically reloads previews when card templates are updated through Anki Connect.
+- [Anki Preview Reloader](https://github.com/Pedro-Bronsveld/anki-preview-reloader) add-on for Anki - Automatically reloads preview windows in Anki when card templates are updated through Anki Connect.

 - (optional) [AnkiWebView Inspector](https://ankiweb.net/shared/info/31746032) - Recommended because it completes the *"frontend development setup"* when editing card templates.

 ## Installation

 While this extension has been tested, its functionality may break in unexpected ways after an update of Anki, VSCode, or other dependencies.
-Because Anki Editor modifies card templates saved in your Anki collection, you should make a backup before using this or any other add-on that modifies your collection.
+Because Anki Editor modifies card templates saved in your Anki collection, you should create a [backup](https://docs.ankiweb.net/backups.html) of your collection before using this or any other add-on that modifies your collection.

 ## Live Template Preview